The purpose of the Responsible Real Estate Investment Management Policy is to:

 - Outperform and be a leader in ESG performance as evaluated by industry benchmarking initiatives such as GRESB and PRI.

 By adopting a culture of responsible investment, we hope to create value for our investors via:

 - Higher returns related to higher occupancy, higher rents and lower operating costs for our investments in properties; higher shareholder value due to property companies adopting responsible business practices and governance resulting in stronger performance for our investments in listed securities; and/or strong performing investments due to mitigation of significant risks and identification of opportunities in the infrastructure and private equity asset classes.

 - Risk mitigation by addressing ESG-related legal or regulatory requirements, climate change issues, early recognition of emerging tenant demand for ESG-related factors, and an ability to capitalize on government and utility district incentives by implementing ESG systems and best practices.

 Through this policy, we strive to meet goals that are driven by:

 - Our fiduciary responsibility to identify potential intangible risks (e.g. climate change impacts, water supply, energy costs) that could impact our investments;

-- Local and national governmental regulations for building development and operations that mandate minimum ESG-related standards;
+Local and national governmental regulations for building development, building operations, infrastructure, corporate transparency and reporting, that mandate minimum ESG-related standards;

 - Investors seeking strong performance while also meeting ESG targets to comply with commitments made to their beneficiaries, governmental agencies and non-governmental agencies (“NGOs”), such as PRI; and